banubot/whales/README.txt

 To compile:
 make should compile all files.
+If it doesn't work, use
+javac SmthAboutWhales.java
+javac Whale.java
+javac Bomb.java

 Command examples:
 To start first player 1/server: java SmthAboutWhales
 <Welcome to the ocean!
 What player are you?> 1